(( Patterns )) Multi-Colored Alpha Bracelets

 1.

-*Tape the end of the knotting-
+*Tape the end of the knotting-string down before you start.

 When the bracelet is finished you can simply remove the stick again and make the braids.